 “We can make software engineering more people-oriented with pair programming and more collaboration.
 Unfortunately, there may be limits to how people-oriented certain roles at Google can be and we shouldn’t deceive ourselves or students into thinking otherwise (some of our programs to get female students into coding might be doing this).”

-His other claims include: the wage gap between women and men is a myth (“”For the same work though, women get paid just as much as men”) , that the feminist and civil rights movements were invented by “Marxist intellectuals” in response to the failure of class struggle, and that Google’s management is motivated by a “veiled left ideology” that damages the company.
+Imagine the luck of the female programmer stuck pair-programming with this guy.
+That person could hear that the wage gap between women and men is a myth (“”For the same work though, women get paid just as much as men”) , that the feminist and civil rights movements were invented by “Marxist intellectuals” in response to the failure of class struggle, and that Google’s management is motivated by a “veiled left ideology” that damages the company.
 He tells the reader that “the overwhelming majority of the social sciences, media, and Google lean left”.
 He calls Google’s diversity initiatives “encroaching extremist and authoritarian policies“.
 He complains about “political correctness” which he defines as “a phenomenon of the Left and a tool of authoritarians.”
 He tries to explain that “empathy” is an enemy of clear thinking:

 I’ve heard several calls for increased empathy on diversity issues.
 While I strongly support trying to understand how and why people think the way they do, relying on affective empathy—feeling another’s pain—causes us to focus on anecdotes, favor individuals similar to us, and harbor other irrational and dangerous biases.
 Being emotionally unengaged helps us better reason about the facts.